zwickl/garli/garli/trunk/README.txt

 //  You should have received a copy of the GNU General Public License
 //  along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-THIS IS A BETA VERSION - CHECK RESULTS CAREFULLY!
 Please let me know of any problems, concerns or feedback (garli.support@gmail.com)

-GARLI version 0.96 is much exhanced and expanded relative to the previous version 0.951.
-It should replace earlier versions, and should be backwards compatible with all configuration files and datasets that were used with the previous version.
+GARLI version 1.0 is a relatively minor update relative to version 0.96, which itself was a major update relative to the previous version 0.951.
+Version 1.0 should replace earlier versions, and should be backwards compatible with all configuration files and datasets that were used with the previous version.